LonJonn/Portfolio/src/_writeups/portfolio.md

 These markdown files are parsed into HTML markup using [ReMark][2] & [GrayMatter][3].
 This allows me to dynamically update the layout of the page depending on the project being generated e.g. some projects don't have a demo link.

+I also used NextJS's Image Optimisation feature to serve images with dynamic sizes depending on the viewport.
+To achieve this, I calculate the aspect ratio of the image at build time and use this metadata for dynamic image generation.
+The generated images are cached to a CDN to improve performance for subsequent requests.
+In total, this brought down the total transfered data from 10 MB to 1.5 MB! (on my laptop, varies by viewport)

 ### Design

 I designed this portfolio myself and styled it using [TailwindCSS][4] and [Twin.Macro][5]; a CSS-in-JS solution that integrates React and Tailwind together really well.
-I'm still experimenting with different styling solutions and APIs, but so far I'm really enjoying Tailwind's atomic utility-class approach, despite the verbose class names in my markup. **Adam Wathan**, the creator of TailwindCSS, has a [really good article][6] that objectively compares different styling approaches and describes how he reached his API for Tailwind.
+I'm still experimenting with different styling solutions and APIs, but so far I'm really enjoying Tailwind's atomic utility-class approach, despite the verbose class names in my markup. **Adam Wathan**, the creator of TailwindCSS, has a [great article][6] that objectively compares different styling approaches and describes how he reached his design for Tailwind.

 ### Final Thoughts